axkr/symja_android_library/symja_android_library/matheclipse-core/src/main/resources/FindRoot.md

 #### Brent

-Implements the Brent algorithm for finding zeros of real univariate functions.
+Implements the Brent algorithm for finding zeros of real univariate functions (`BracketingNthOrderBrentSolver`).
 The function should be continuous but not necessarily smooth.
-The solve method returns a zero `x` of the function `f` in the given interval `[xmin, xmax]` to within a tolerance `6*eps*abs(x)+t` where `eps` is the relative accuracy and `t` is the absolute accuracy.
+The solve method returns a zero `x` of the function `f` in the given interval `[xmin, xmax]`.
-The given interval must bracket the root.

 #### Muller